 Supermassive black holes can be voracious, devouring gas, dust, and other material pulled in by their gravity.
 These feeding frenzies can get messy: the disks of matter surrounding black holes can fling out ultrafast streams of hot gas, or “winds,” that blast through their host galaxies.
 These winds, according to new measurements of a nearby supermassive black hole obtained with NASA’s Nuclear Spectroscopic Telescope Array (NuSTAR) telescope, can heat up and cool down in the span of just a few hours.

-The findings, made with NuSTAR and the European Space Agency’s XMM-Newton telescope, appear in a paper in the March 2 issue of Nature.
+The findings, made with NuSTAR and the European Space Agency’s XMM-Newton telescope, appear in a paper in the March 2 issue of the journal Nature.

 “We know that supermassive black holes affect the environment of their host galaxies, and powerful winds arising from near the black hole may be one means for them to do so,” says NuSTAR principal investigator Fiona Harrison, the Benjamin M. Rosen Professor of Physics and the Kent and Joyce Kresa Leadership Chair of Caltech’s Division of Physics, Mathematics and Astronomy.
 “The rapid variability, observed for the first time, is providing clues as to how these winds form and how much energy they may carry out into the galaxy.”